jamesrenhoulee/CancerNet-SCa/README.md

 # CancerNet-SCa

 **Note: The CancerNet-SCa models provided here are intended to be used as reference models that can be built upon and enhanced as new data becomes available.
 They are currently at a research stage and not yet intended as production-ready models (not meant for direct clinical diagnosis), and we are working continuously to improve them as new data becomes available.
-Please do not use SkinCancerNet for self-diagnosis and seek help from your local health authorities.**
+Please do not use CancerNet-SCa for self-diagnosis and seek help from your local health authorities.**

 **CancerNet-SCa is part of the CancerNet initiatives, a parallel initiative to the [COVID-Net initiative](https://github.com/lindawangg/COVID-Net).**